Private, In-Home Tutoring in Orange, Massachusetts

-SchoolTutoring Academy’s tutoring programs for Orange students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Orange, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Orange Elementary School District contains two elementary schools: Fischer Hill (grades PK-2) and Dexter Park (3-6).
 Once students who reside in Orange reach seventh grade, they go on to attend middle and high school in the Ralph C. Mahar Regional School District.
 Both districts follow the Massachusetts Curriculum Frameworks which lays out the learning expectations that students need to meet each year in their academic subjects.
 Additionally, students in the district take part in learning activities that focus on developing 21st century skills, such as respect for diversity and effective communication.